-Proof.
-We have three nodes u,v,w.
-In order to achieve all-same validity, a correct node must decide on its own value if another node supports that value.
-The third node might disagree, but that node could be byzantine.
+In the case of three nodes (n-f=2) a node has to decide on its own input value if another node has the same input value.
+Let us call the three nodes u,v and w.
 If correct node u has input 0 and correct node v has input 1, the byzantine node w can fool them by telling u that its value is 0 and simultaneously telling v that its value is 1.
-This leads to v and v deciding on their own values, which results in violating the agreement condition.
-Even if v talks to v, and they figure out that they have different assumptions about v's value, v cannot distinguish whether v or v is byzantine.
+By all-same validity, this leads to u and v deciding on two different values, which violates the agreement condition.
+Even if u talks to v, and they figure out that they have different assumptions about w's value, u cannot distinguish whether w or v is byzantine.

-Theorem 3.13.
+Theorem 11.13.
 A network with n nodes cannot reach byzantine agreement with $f \ge n/3$ byzantine nodes.

 Proof.
-Let us assume (for the sake of contradiction) that there exists an algorithm A that reaches byzantine agreement for n nodes with $f \geq n/3$ byzantine nodes.
-With A, we can solve byzantine agreement with 3 nodes.
-For simplicity, we call the 3 nodes u, v, w supernodes.
+Assume (for the sake of contradiction) that there exists an algorithm A that reaches by zantine agreement for n nodes with $f \geq \lceil n/3 \rceil$ by zantine nodes.
+We will show that A cannot satisfy all-same validity and agreement simultaneously.